raytopianprojects/Short-and-Sweet-Public-License/README.md

 1. A link to this license and a link to where this work's preferred form for modifying can be downloaded for free must appear, in a publicly accessible way, with all copies of this work and with any services using this work.

-2. If you modify or build upon this work you must license your modifications and the work built upon this Work under this license.
+2. If you modify or build upon this work you must license your modifications and the work built upon this work under this license.

 3. You may not change this work's license.